kubeshop/testkube/docs/docs/test-types/executor-zap.md

 import Admonition from "@theme/Admonition";

-# OWASP Zed Attack Proxy executor
+# OWASP Zed Attack Proxy Executor

 Starting from version 1.12, Testkube has a dedicated executor for running ZAP tests.
-All you need to do is populate a file with the necessary parameters, and create a Testkube test.
+All you need to do is populate a file with the necessary parameters and create a Testkube test.

 Default command for this executor is &lt;pythonScriptPath&gt;, which will be calculated based on the test type.